 - As Themselves: *NSYNC.

-- Auto-Tune: The Party Posse have terrible singing voices, so L.T uses NASA voice enhancing technology to sound like teenage dreamboats.
+- Auto-Tune: The Party Posse have terrible singing voices, so L.T uses NASA voice enhancing technology to make them sound like teenage dreamboats.
 The secret is let out when his commander turns off the enhancers during a big concert.

-- Bait and Switch: Done twice.
-When L.T learns that the Party Posse will no longer be able to gather recruits for the Navy, his commander says "It's over" before pointing a gun at him...which he then uses to turn off the Party Posse's voice enhancers.
-Angrily, L.T takes the gun from him...which he then uses to recommission the battleship.
+- Bait-and-Switch: Done twice.
+When L.T learns that the Party Posse will no longer be able to gather recruits for the Navy, his commander says "It's over" before pointing a gun at him... which he then uses to turn off the Party Posse's voice enhancers.
+Angrily, L.T takes the gun from him... which he then uses to recommission the battleship.

 - Big "NO!": J.C. gives out this after the rest of the band enlisted him in the Navy and he's carried off by two recruiters.